- September 23, 2025

 Frequently Asked Questions

-Baby Steps is a casual simulation game with comedy theme.
+Baby Steps is a casual simulation game with horror, comedy and erotic themes.

 Baby Steps is available on PC, PlayStation 5, Steam Deck, Windows and others.